EagleEatApple/glskeleton/README.md

 # GL Skeleton
-GL Skeleton is an OpenGL application template based on PySide6 and PyOpenG.
+GL Skeleton is a 3D OpenGL application template based on PySide6 and PyOpenGL.
 GL Skeleton requires at least python 3.5, because GL Skeleton uses "type hints" which introduced by Python 3.5.

 ## Screenshot